 Cheer on the Home Team

 Argh!
 Attend a Des Moines Buccaneers hockey game.
 Tickets are affordable, and they boast frequent deal nights.
-(On Jan.
-20, hotdogs, soda, and popcorn are only $1 each!)

 Kids have energy to burn?
 Go sledding!
 We hear Winter Park is a fun place to visit – it has a free outdoor ice arena, too.
-Some moms also rave about the hills at Waveland Golf Course.
+Families also rave about the hills at Waveland Golf Course.
 Be sure to enjoy some hot cocoa when you get home.
 Pass the marshmallows!

 Have Fun at Home

 Set up an indoor obstacle course.
 Whether your home is big or small, a little rearranging can turn a living room into a test track!
-Bring in bikes, scooters, Power Wheels, Cozy Coupes, play tents and tunnels.
+Bring in bikes, scooters, Power Wheels, Cozy Coupes, play tents, and tunnels.

 Bring winter fun inside.
-Scoop up some snow and place into big bowls or plastic containers.
+Scoop up some snow and place it into big bowls or plastic containers.
 Add food coloring and measuring cups, and you’ve got a good twenty minutes of solid entertainment for kids of all ages!